 Current Role

-As Tech Lead at an AI startup, I build and optimize the entire LLM infrastructure stack.
-On the training side, this includes distributed training with model parallelism, faster dataloading (RDMA), and custom Triton kernel fusion.
-On the inference side, I work on quantization, tensor parallelism, KV cache optimization, and continuous batch scheduling.
-I also build scalable RAG applications and develop tools for LLM performance profiling and capacity planning.
+In addition, I optimize the entire ML infrastructure stack.
+On the training side, this includes distributed training with model parallelism, faster dataloading (RDMA), and custom kernel fusion.
+On the inference side, I work on quantization, context parallelism, KV cache optimization, and continuous batch scheduling.
+I also build AI agent to automate daily engineering and operation tasks.

 Previous Experience

 At AWS, I led the development of Amazon Transcribe — a real-time speech recognition service — from scratch, building multi-tenant cloud services, real-time bidirectional streaming (HTTP/2, gRPC), and full MLOps training and evaluation pipelines.
 I led a team to develop applications for specialized domains including medical and call center analytics.
-I hold a patent on streaming real-time automatic speech recognition (US10777186B1).

 Background